Solving influence diagrams via efficient mixed-integer programming formulations and heuristics: Introduction

-Concomitantly, the fact that decision programming models can be formulated as MIP problems gives rise to major benefits from the modelling perspective.
-In particular, decision programming exploits the exceptional modelling expressiveness provided by MIP to tackle challenging decision problems originally posed in the field of decision analysis.
-Having an underpinning MIP-based approach is extremely timely, especially due to the recent remarkable progress in MIP technology, with some estimating that the combined hardware and software speed-ups amount to a factor of two trillion between the early 1990s and mid-2010s \cite{bertsimas2019machine}!
+Concomitantly, the fact that decision programming models can be formulated as MIP problems gives rise to major benefits from the modeling perspective.
+In particular, decision programming exploits the exceptional modeling expressiveness provided by MIP to tackle challenging decision problems originally posed in the field of decision analysis.
+Having an underpinning MIP-based approach is extremely timely, especially due to the recent remarkable progress in MIP technology, with some estimating that the combined hardware and software speed-ups amount to a factor of two trillion between the early 1990s and mid-2010s \citep{bertsimas2019machine}!
 Thus, there is convincing evidence that MIP approaches for decision analysis problems are practically relevant, perhaps contrary to a few decades ago.

 In this paper, we provide multiple contributions in terms of practical and methodological aspects associated with decision programming.
-First and foremost, we present \texttt{DecisionProgramming.jl}, a Julia \cite{Julia-2017} package that provides a seamless interface for users to pose decision problems using their influence diagram structure.
-The problem is then automatically converted into a MIP formulation using \texttt{JuMP.jl} \cite{DunningHuchetteLubin2017}, a Julia package for formulating mathematical programming models which provides interfaces with a wide range of open-source and commercial mathematical optimisation solvers.

-We also present novel contributions that further improve upon the original ideas in \cite{salo2022}.
-Specifically, we present a novel formulation for decision programming problems that is considerably more efficient from a computational standpoint, as illustrated in the computational experiments we provide.
-Furthermore, we propose a heuristic inspired by the single policy update heuristic, originally proposed in \cite{lauritzen2001representing}.
-This heuristic can be used not only to generate suboptimal solutions in case of more computationally challenging problems but also can be employed to warm start the MIP model.
+First and foremost, we present novel contributions that further improve upon the original ideas in \citet{salo2022}.
+Specifically, we present a novel formulation for decision programming problems that is considerably more efficient from a computational standpoint.
+This is illustrated in the computational experiments we provide.
+Furthermore, we propose a heuristic inspired by the single policy update heuristic, originally proposed in \citet{lauritzen2001representing}.
+This heuristic can be used not only to generate feasible solutions in case of more computationally challenging problems but also can be employed to warm start the MIP model.